nickeskov/anonymous-transactions-prototype/README.md

 # Anonymous transactions engine for Waves blockchain

-This is anonymous transaction engine, implemented for waves blockchain.
-This is prototype, so, the project is very experimental.
+This is an anonymous transaction engine, implemented for [waves blockchain](https://github.com/wavesplatform/).
+This is a prototype, so the project is very experimental.

 ### Dependencies